Rotigotine (Absorbed through the skin)

 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.
 Try to change the patch at the same time each day.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Wash your hands with soap and water before and after applying a patch.

 - Leave the patch in its sealed wrapper until you are ready to put it on.
 Tear the wrapper open carefully.
 NEVER CUT the wrapper or the patch with scissors.
 Do not use any patch that has been cut by accident.
 Remove the protective liner, and put the patch on right away after you open the package.

 - The patient instructions will show the body areas where you can wear the patch.
 When putting on each new patch, choose a different place within these areas.
 Do not put the new patch on the same place you wore the last one.
 Be sure to remove the old patch before applying a new one.
 Do not put a new patch in the same place for at least 14 days.

-- Apply the patch to clean, dry skin that has very little or no hair.
+- Apply the patch to clean, dry skin on your stomach, thigh, hip, flank (side of the body between the ribs and the pelvis), shoulder, or upper arm that has very little or no hair.
 Do not put the patch over burns, cuts, irritated, or oily skin.
 Avoid putting the patch on skin folds, under a waistband, or on areas where it could be rubbed by tight clothing.
 If you need to put the patch on a hairy area, the area should be shaved at least 3 days before you apply the patch.